filippostheofanakis/encrypt-me/README.md

 Encrypt-Me is an encrypted messaging service built with Node.js.
 It uses Express.js to handle HTTP requests and provides end-to-end encryption for secure message exchange.

+## Features

+- **End-to-End Encryption**: Messages are encrypted on the client side and decrypted on the recipient's side, ensuring that no one else, including the server, can read the contents of the messages.

+- **Real-Time Messaging**: Utilizes WebSockets for real-time communication between users, ensuring instant delivery of messages without needing to refresh the page.

+- **QR Code Authentication**: Users can log in securely via a QR code.
+This feature enhances security by enabling a two-factor authentication process.

+- **Environment Variables for Configuration**: Easy configuration through environment variables for setting up the secret key, server port, and ngrok URL.

 ## Installation

 To set up the Encrypt-Me project, follow these steps: